rslangehennig/emerald-container/README.md

 # emerald-container

-An example repo for an Emerald demonstration
+An example repo for an Emerald demonstration at the EMEA Hursley Summit in June 2023